angular/angular/aio/content/guide/structural-directives.md

-The `ngIf` directive doesn't hide elements with CSS.
-It adds and removes them physically from the DOM.
+The `ngIf` directive adds and removes elements physically from the DOM rather than hiding them with CSS.
-Confirm that fact using browser developer tools to inspect the DOM.
+You can confirm that fact using browser developer tools to inspect the DOM.

 <figure>